 Sure, the RTX 2080 Ti can still handle 1080p ultra at more than 60 fps, and a handful of other GPUs will average 60 fps as well, but minimums are going to be lower.
 Otherwise there's not much to say here.
 If you want to try pushing one or two options to ultra, that's fine.
 Just leave reflections and volumetrics quality at high or even medium, because you don't really need them.
 The discernible difference between each level is minimal.

-1440p at high settings is actually less demanding than 1080p at ultra, which makes it potentially viable for the high-end cards.
+1440p at high settings is less demanding than 1080p at ultra, which makes it viable for high-end cards.
 The problem is maintaining 60 fps at 1440p, as usual.

-AMD's minimum fps are generally worse than the top Nvidia cards now, though the 6GB 2060 also looks pretty weak (pre-patch).
-Of the cards I've tested so far, only the 2070 Super and above keep minimums above 60 for Nvidia, while AMD doesn't have any GPUs that manage a steady 60+ fps.
-Average fps still favors AMD on most matchups, however, with the 5700 XT beating the 2070 Super by a hair.
+AMD's minimum fps are generally worse than the top Nvidia cards now, though the vanilla RTX 2060 looks a bit weak.
+Of the cards I've tested, only the RTX 2070 and above keep minimums above 60 for Nvidia, while only the Radeon VII from AMD manages a steady 60+ fps.

 Finally, 4K at high quality is as far as I tried to push things.
 Ultra quality drops performance about 25-35 percent, depending on your GPU, which means nothing comes close to averaging 60 fps at maximum quality and 4K in RDR2.
-But 4K high still looks crisp and clean, and at least one GPU—the RTX 2080 Ti—can average more than 60 fps.
-But that average comes with a 43 fps minimum (52 fps with the latest patch) indicating plenty of dips, unfortunately.
+But 4K high still looks crisp and clean, and at least two GPUs—the RTX 2080 Ti and 2080 Super—can average more than 60 fps.
+Minimums do still come up short, unfortunately.

 So if you're looking at RDR2 and wondering how not even the RTX 2080 Ti can handle 4K at maximum quality, this isn't really anything new.
 Of course, multi-GPU support was still more of a thing back in 2015, whereas SLI and CrossFire support is practically gone these days.